GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

 reservations optimally.
 Doing this requires running the final auction to compare all eligible direct and indirect demand.<br>
 <br>
-Forecasting and pacing are core functionality that publishers expect from an ad server.
-Without accurate forecasting, publishers may end up overselling their inventory which puts their business reputation at risk.
-Pacing is also critical - as being unable to fulfill reservation contracts with advertisers also risks damage to the publisher <> advertiser direct relationship, which could result in significant impact to a publishers business as.<br>
+Forecasting and pacing are core functionalities that publishers expect from an ad server.
+Without accurate forecasting, publishers may end up overselling their inventory, which puts their business reputation at risk.
+Pacing is also critical, as being unable to fulfill reservation contracts with advertisers also risks damage to the publisher-advertiser direct relationship, which could result in significant impact to a publishers business.<br>
 <br>
 In short, therefore, we do not view a publisher ad server's activity of running the top-level Protected Audience auction as distinct from the other